kouki8710/FavoRes/README.md

 # FavoRes
-This app is my portfolio.  you can share your favorite restaurant with other people.
+This app is my portfolio.
+You can share your favorite restaurant with other people.